 The Roost's standalone restaurant – Caruso's Grocery – is modeled after the classic Italian-American 'red sauce' joint.
 You know the one: red banquettes, a killer Chicken Parm, Sinatra pouring through the speakers.
 If you're looking for modern interpretations or a chef's take on the classics, you won't find them here.
-Caruso's Grocery will be home to traditional Italian-American fare focused on execution and high quality ingredients – menu items include Chicken Parmesan, Penne alla Vodka, Mozzarella en Corozza, Sole Francaise, Garlic Bread with Four Cheese Sauce, and more old school hits.
+Caruso's Grocery will be home to traditional Italian-American fare focused on execution and high quality ingredients – menu items include Chicken Parmesan, Penne alla Vodka, Mozzarella en Corozza, Veal Francaise, Garlic Bread with Four Cheese Sauce, and more old school hits.

 A joint venture from Neighborhood Restaurant Group and Partner Matthew Adler, Caruso's Grocery is open for dinner Wednesdays – Sundays beginning at 5 o' clock.